top of page

 This is the Main Trunk began in Banffshire in c.1125 and then went to Perthshire in 1400 before going back to Banffshire in 1600.

-The First Branch of the Family Tree is called The Fife Branch and it includes Stirlingshire, Perthshire/Angus.
+First Branch of the Family Tree is called The Fife Branch and it includes Stirlingshire, Perthshire/Angus.
 It began c.1220

-Second Branch was begun in 1314/5 and is called Monymusk Branch, it was at Forglen, Banffshire.
+Third Branch was begun in 1314/5 and is called Monymusk Branch, it was at Forglen, Banffshire.

-Fifth Branch was back in Banffshire and was called Glassaugh Branch.
+Sixth Branch was back in Banffshire and was called Glassaugh Branch.

-Sixth Branch was called Tullibody and it was in Clackmanackshire, now Sterlingshire.
+Seventh Branch was called Tullibody and it was in Clackmanackshire, now Sterlingshire.

 The family that remained in France: This covers the branch of the family with the title Seigneur de Cromey: The Family Tree in France, : Berbis; Cromey, Morin: 1435-ongoing.